Sri Lankan civil war: Early peace efforts

 Exhaustion with the war was building as casualties mounted and there appeared to be no end in sight.
 By mid-2000 human rights groups estimated that more than one million people in Sri Lanka were internally displaced persons, living in camps, homeless and struggling for survival.
 As a result, a significant peace movement developed in the late 1990s, with many organisations holding peace camps, conferences, training and peace meditations, and many other efforts to bridge the two sides at all levels.
 As early as February 2000 Norway was asked to mediate by both sides, and initial international diplomatic moves began to find a negotiated settlement to the conflict.

 Hopes for peace gained ground as the LTTE declared a unilateral cease-fire in December 2000, but they cancelled it on 24 April 2001 and launched another offensive against the government.
 After securing a vast area formerly controlled by the military, the LTTE further advanced northwards.
 This advancement posed a serious threat to the Elephant Pass military complex that housed 17,000 Sri Lankan troops.

-In July 2001 the LTTE carried out a devastating suicide attack on Bandaranaike International Airport, destroying eight of the air force's planes (two IAI Kfirs, one Mil-17, one Mil-24, three K-8 trainers, one MiG-27) and four Sri Lankan Airlines planes (two Airbus A330s, one A340 and one A320), dampening the economy and causing tourism – a vital foreign exchange earner for the government – to plummet.
+In July 2001 the LTTE carried out a devastating suicide attack on Bandaranaike International Airport, destroying eight of the air force's planes (two IAI Kfirs, one Mil-17, one Mil-24, three K-8 trainers, one MiG-27) and four SriLankan Airlines planes (two Airbus A330s, one A340 and one A320), dampening the economy and causing tourism – a vital foreign exchange earner for the government – to plummet.
 The impact of the attack was so devastating that in that year the Sri Lankan economy recorded a negative growth for the first and only time since its independence.